LukasDCode/Bloomfilter/README.md

 # Bloom Filter
 Personal implementation of a bloom filter.
 The normal script is the ```bloom.py``` file.

-The ```minibloom.py``` provides the basic bloom filter functionality, but in a highly compressed version.
+I would like to direct the attention to the ```minibloom.py```-file, which provides the basic bloom filter functionality, but in a highly compressed version.
+Read more about the ```minibloom.py``` at the bottom of this page.

 ## Install